 Types of workplace hazards include:

 Inspection records are important.
-Past inspection records show what has been identified.
+Past inspection records show what inspectors identified.
 They also show what an inspection team concentrated on and what areas it did not inspect.
-The inspection report can draw attention to possible hazards.
-However, do not simply repeat or copy previous inspections.
-Use the inspection report to determine whether previous recommendations were implemented.

 The following describes three other types of inspection reports:

-Supervisors and workers continually conduct ongoing inspections as part of their job responsibilities.
+Supervisors and workers repeatedly conduct ongoing inspections as part of their job responsibilities.
 Such inspections identify hazardous conditions and either correct them immediately or report them for corrective action.
 The frequency of these inspections varies with the amount and conditions of equipment use.
 Daily checks by users assure that the equipment meets minimum acceptable safety requirements.

-Periodic inspections are regular, planned inspections of the critical components of equipment or systems that have a high potential for causing serious injury or illness.
+Periodic inspections are regular, planned checks of critical equipment or system components.
+These components have a high potential for causing serious injury or illness.
 The inspections are often part of preventive maintenance procedures or hazard control programs.
-The law specifies that qualified persons periodically inspect some types of equipment, such as elevators, boilers, pressure vessels, and fire extinguishers, at regular intervals.

 If you require further information please contact us.